Crohn's disease is a condition that causes inflammation of the wall of the gut (gastrointestinal tract). Any part of the gut can be affected.

 In certain situations causing severe symptoms.

 Antibiotics may need to be added to other treatments if infective complications are suspected - for example, if you develop an infected fistula such as an infected perianal fistula.
+The antibiotic metronidazole is sometimes used to maintain remission after surgery, in combination with the immunosuppressant azathioprine.

 A very strict liquid diet that contains basic proteins and other nutrients has been found to help in some cases.
 This is mainly used in children.
 A flare-up can settle within four weeks in some people who have this diet.
 After this, a normal diet is gradually restarted.
 It is not clear why this treatment works.
 It may have some effect of 'resting' the gut.
 This may be an alternative for some people when medication has not worked so well, or has caused bad side-effects.
+Very occasionally, a child or young person with Crohn's disease may be treated with nutrition directly through a tube into their stomach - this is generally done when there is concern about growth.

 An operation to remove a severely affected section of gut may be needed if other treatments do not work.
 The gut is cut above and below the affected part which is removed.
 The two ends are then joined up.
 Surgery is also usually needed to treat complications such as fistulas, strictures and abscesses.